DHclly/IceDog.Jint.Test/README.md

 var moduleMain2 = main2.AsObject();
 double returnVal = main2.Get("returnVal").AsNumber();
 ```
-we need to get the module instalnce,we get the module result ,the code in module
+we need to get the module instance,then get the module result ,the code in module
 will execute.

 the test run result: